mdubz44/A03/README.md

 Merging in Git is Git's way of putting a forked history back together again.
 The git merge command lets you take the independent lines of development created by git branch and integrate them into a single branch.
 A merge conflict happens when a user merges branches that have competing commits, and Git needs the user to decide which changes to incorperate in the final merge.

+A git fetch is a primary command used to download contents from a remote repository and is a critical piece of collaborative git work flows.